- Top CDL Programs In Illinois

 While schools such as CR England and Truck Driver School hire drivers that complete their programs in them.

-The minimum requirements for most trucking schools in Illinois are: being 21 years of age, having a clear driving record, passing a drug test, employment references and a clean criminal history.
+The minimum requirements for most trucking schools in Illinois are: being 21 years of age, having a clean driving record, passing a drug test, employment references and a clean criminal history.

 Also, make sure your trucking school knows local employers.